 If you are on the Kona side of the island, your beach of choice is Kahalu’u Beach Park.
 This beach is often nicknamed “turtle beach” and is a great place for leisure and snorkeling.

-If you are on the Hilo side of the Island, There are a couple of beaches shortly east of Hilo.
-Of these the closest is Onekahakaha beach park.
+If you are on the Hilo side of the Island there are a couple of beaches just east of Hilo.
+Of these, the closest is Onekahakaha beach park.
 This is a beautiful white sand beach with good swimming opportunities.
-Slightly further east are Leleiwi beach park and Richardson’s beach.
-These beaches offer great snorkeling.
-If you want to go a bit further, go to Punalu’u Beach Park.
+More to the east you can find Leleiwi beach park and Richardson’s beach.
+These beaches can offer good snorkeling if the ocean is calm.
+If you don’t mind to drive further go to Punalu’u Beach Park.
 This is the most famous black sand beach on the island with great swimming and snorkeling.
-It is located south of Hilo of Highway 11.
+It is located about two hours southwest of Hilo past Volcano Village (Highway 11).

-Here you can read more information and tips on going to the beach in Hawaii.
+Here you can read more about going to the beach in Hawaii.

 Yet another extra adventure [c]: A stunning Hike

-If you want to be left in awe by the Hawaii’s highest waterfalls, a black sand beach and the lush rainforest, we suggest you to spend your day in Waipi’o valley (also known as the Valley of Kings).
-Waipi’o valley is located at the end of Highway 240.
-Take notice: to enter Waipi’o valley you either have to drive a 4WD car or start and end your day with a strenuous 3/4 hour hike down and up the valley wall.
+Go to Waipi’o valley if you want to be surprised by Hawaii’s highest waterfall, a black sand beach, and the lush rainforest.
+Waipi’o valley is also known as the Valley of Kings, and you can find it at the end of Highway 240.
+Take notice: to enter Waipi’o valley by car you need to have a 4WD car.
+You can also join a tour going down to the valley floor or hike down.
+Hiking down (and up again) means a challenging 3/4 hour hike down and up the valley wall.

 One extra adventure [d]:….
 Or pick your favorite outdoor activity